liuchris/EECS481HW2/README.txt

-A simple game of Connect 4.
+A simple game of Connect 4 built for Android 4.1.2 using Eclipse.
 Player 1 drops X's into place and player 2 drops O's into place.
 Which ever player receives four in a row wins.
+The program is accessible as a downloadable zip file at: http://github.com/liuchris/EECS481HW2

+To build, open Eclipse and go to File->New->Project->Android->Android Project from Existing Code and then run on either your Android Device or Android Virtual Device.